 These can include debilitating nausea, vomiting, diarrhea, stomach pain, and even low blood sugar (especially if you’re also on insulin), which can become fatal if not treated immediately.

-Do not take two doses of Mounjaro within three days of each other.
+Do not take two doses within three days of each other.

 Call your doctor right away or seek emergency medical attention if you’ve accidentally taken too much of this medication.